How do you work?

 How is that board different from the advisory board?

 The Community well Fund board members are the people responsible for the Fund and have a very specific mandate: to maintain a scholarship fund and distribute those funds appropriately.
 They also host limited free family programming at Community Well.
 The Advisory Committee is a volunteer group of interested community members that advise both the Leadership Team of Community Well and the board of the Fund based on their experience and perspectives. they meet four times per year and represent other community organizations, neighbors, local schools and practitioners.

 What are your metrics for success this year, in two years, in five years?

 Community Well was born out of a collective vision for a healing center in the Excelsior District shared by dozens of people.
 With a limited grassroots fundraising campaign, our first sign of success in the first year will be keeping our doors open and making our monthly rent payments.
 After that we have hopes of serving more and more individuals, measuring the quality of the services provided through surveying all of our clients.
 In five years we envision a bustling center, radiating joy and well being all across the city!

 What exactly makes you culturally competent?

-The Community Well leadership team and the CW Fund’s Board are all comprised of women who have lived many years in San Francisco and represent many of the cultural and ethnic groups living here in the southern neighborhoods.
+The Community Well leadership team and the CW Fund’s Board are all comprised of people who have lived many years in San Francisco and represent many of the cultural and ethnic groups living here in the southern neighborhoods.
 The overwhelming majority of our practitioners live in the area, grew up here, have kids in school here or have worked extensively with families in the southern neighborhoods.
 Many of our practitioners are bilingual and have experienced life in SF as an immigrant or with immigrant parents.